byjoohyunpark/birthday-visualizer/README.md

 ```

-Create ```config.js``` file and fill your information.
+Create ```config.js``` file and fill your information by following script.
 This will connect your MongoDB space with the node.

 ```